Ahson-Shaikh/devplusops_infra/ansible/README.md

 3. **Run the Playbook:**

-   - Apply the changes required to reach the desired state of the configuration:
+   - Run the playbook while using the inventory.
      ```sh
-     terraform apply
+     ansible-playbook -i hosts playbook.yml
      ```